greenboxal/doggohub/doc/user/admin_area/settings/visibility_and_access_controls.md

 ![Settings Overview](img/access_restrictions.png)

-When both SSH and HTTP(S) are enabled, GitLab will behave as usual, it will give your users the option to choose which protocol they would like to use.
+When both SSH and HTTP(S) are enabled, DoggoHub will behave as usual, it will give your users the option to choose which protocol they would like to use.

 When you choose to allow only one of the protocols, a couple of things will happen: